Fatih Ozmen: Early life and education

 Born in Turkey, the former Turkish National Cycling Champion rode alongside top Turkish cyclists throughout the 1970s including the 1977 Tour de L'avenir in France.
 Fatih Ozmen pursued higher education in the United States receiving a M.S.
 Degree in Electrical Engineering from the University of Nevada, Reno.
-He went on to obtain a masters, with a thesis on navigation and landing systems.
+He went on to obtain a master's degree, with a thesis on navigation and landing systems.